montoyamoraga/tiny-trainable-instruments/docs/1-installation.md

 * Libraries for multimedia output:
     * `Adafruit GFX Library`: for output with screen.
     * `Adafruit SSD1306`: for output with screen.
-    * `Adafruit Thermal Printer Library`: for outputs with Adafruit Thermal Printer.
+    * `Adafruit Thermal Printer Library`: for outputs with thermal printer.
-    * `Servo`: output with servo motors.
+    * `Servo`: for output with servo motors.

 ## Test Arduino installation